According to Independent.ie

 High-pressure water spraying also can damage the fins.
 Improper cleaning can cause damage that affects the overall efficiency of the entire HVAC system.

 Proper design, operation and maintenance of an HVAC system will go a long way to preventing or reducing mould issues.
-Understanding the HVAC components and conditions support mold growth, as well as steps that prevent mould growth in these areas, are essential information for managers looking to both prevent and remediate mould problems.
+Understanding the HVAC components and conditions support mould growth, as well as steps that prevent mould growth in these areas, are essential information for managers looking to both prevent and remediate mould problems.